Nína Tryggvadóttir: Death

 She died on June 18, 1968, in New York.

 Legacy and recognition

 In 2012, a crater on Mercury was named after Tryggvadóttir.

 In May 2018, the Reykjavík City Council signed a declaration of intent between the city and couple Una Dóra Copley and Scott Jeffries to set up an art museum dedicated to Nína Tryggvadóttir.
 The couple donated their art collection to the city.

+In 2023 her work was included in the exhibition Action, Gesture, Paint: Women Artists and Global Abstraction 1940-1970 at the Whitechapel Gallery in London.